Much of a nation's history, and more of its

 The Iron Devil.

 A corruption of “Hirondelle” (the swallow).
 There are numerous

-public-house signs referring to birds; as, the Blackbird, the Thrush, the Peacock, the Martin, the Bird-in-the-Hand, etc. etc.
+public-house signs referring to birds; as, the Blackbird,

 The Three Kings.

 A public-house sign of the mediæval ages, in allusion to the three

 kings of Cologne, the Magi who presented offerings to the infant Jesus.